-A practical ecommerce website audit checklist covering UX, SEO, GEO (AI search), structured data, performance, and conversion—plus free tools to run the audit and track improvements.
+A practical ecommerce website audit checklist covering UX, SEO, GEO (AI search), structured data, performance, and conversion—plus resources to run the audit and track improvements.

 Average ecommerce cart abandonment rate is 70.19%.